zmkfirmware/zmk/docs/docs/development/events.md

 };
 ```

-To obtain the underlying data from a generic event, the following function is used:
+The contents of `header.event` allows us to identify which type a particular event actually is, so that we may safely access its data in `data`.
+This is handled by the following function, which allows us to obtain the underlying data from a generic event:

 ```c
 struct zmk_specific_thing_happened *as_specific_thing_happened(const zmk_event_t *eh);